Assistant Attorney General (Special Prosecutions)

 - Position Type:

 The Special Prosecutions unit of the Criminal Justice section is seeking an attorney to join its dynamic and collaborative legal team.
 This position offers the opportunity to take on complex and challenging cases in a variety of areas of law around the state of Colorado.
-Ideal candidates for this position are attorneys comfortable with trial litigation and a passion for a spectrum of special prosecutions work, including persons and economic crimes.
+Ideal candidates for this position are experienced attorneys comfortable across a spectrum of special prosecutions, including persons and economic crimes.
+This role will be particularly focused on violations of the Colorado Organized Crime Control Act (COCCA), and will serve as one of the unit’s primary attorneys tasked with the prosecution of organized retail crime matters.
 If you are looking for a fulfilling, community focused role within a great team, apply today!

 WHAT YOU WILL DO